Xahkarias/EvolvedOrgansRedux/README.md

-shrink the mechanite slag to be the same size as qee's make the organ growing bench be smaller
-    as in the placement area

 NOTE: error in patching with QEE

 PATCH ORDER
     qee

+    rahs

     each individual mod
+        check if rahs
+            add normal or rahs version
-        remove its own costlist if QEE
+        remove its own costlist if QEE and then add stuff for QEE
-        add its own

     humanoids